guardrail-labs/llm-guardrail-api/docs/architecture.md

-# Architecture
+# Guardrail Architecture

-Guardrail API is designed as a modular control plane that can mediate large language model requests, enforce policy, and produce audit evidence.
+Guardrail API is designed as a modular control plane that mediates large language model requests, enforces policy, and produces audit evidence.
 The platform is composed of the following services and artifacts.

 ## Runtime services